CoLo-CAM: Class Activation Mapping for Object Co-Localization in Weakly-Labeled Unconstrained Videos: Proposed Approach

 where ${\Omega}$ is a discrete image domain.
 Given the weak supervision, these regions are uncertain.
 For instance, the ${\mathbb{C}^+_t}$ region may hold only a small part of the foreground, along with the background parts.
 Consequently, the background region ${\mathbb{C}^-_t}$ may still have foreground parts.
 This uncertainty in partitioning the image into foreground and background makes it unreliable for localization to directly fit the model to entire regions, as it is commonly done~\cite{KolesnikovL16}.
 Instead, we pursue a stochastic sampling strategy in both regions to avoid overfitting and to provide the model enough time for the emergence of consistent regions.
-This has shown to be a better strategy~\cite{negevsbelharbi2022,belharbi2022fcam}.
+This has shown to be a better strategy~\cite{belharbi2022fcam,negevsbelharbi2022}.
 For each frame, and an SGD step, we sample a pixel from ${\mathbb{C}^+_t}$ as the foreground, and a pixel from ${\mathbb{C}^-_t}$ as background to be pseudo-labels.
 We encode their location according to:

 where ${\mathcal{M}(\mathbb{C}^+_t)}$ is a multinomial sampling distribution over the foreground, and ${\mathcal{U}(\mathbb{C}^-_t)}$ is a uniform distribution over the background.
 This choice of distributions is based on the assumption that the foreground object is often concentrated in one place, whereas the background region is spread across the image.
 The partially pseudo-labeled mask for the sample ${\bm{X}_t}$ is referred to as ${Y_t}$, where ${Y_t(p) \in \{0, 1\}^2}$ is the binary label of the location ${p}$ with value ${0}$ for the background and ${1}$ for the foreground.
 Undefined regions are labeled as unknown.
 The pseudo-annotation mask ${Y_t}$ is then leveraged to train the decoder using partial cross-entropy.
 Such stochastic pseudo-labels are expected to stimulate the learning of the model and guide it to generalize and respond in the same way over regions with similar color/texture.
+The sampling process of pixel pseudo-labels is summarized in Algorithm.\ref{alg:pixels-sampling}.